Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 MAGA accounts for kids

-The Ways and Means Committee plan would create a new “money account for growth and advancement,” or MAGA account.
+The package would create a new “money account for growth and advancement,” or MAGA account.
 The federal government would provide a one-time $1,000 credit to the accounts of children born from 2025 through 2028 who are US citizens at birth.

 The annual contribution limit to the tax-preferred accounts would be $5,000, and money could not be withdrawn before the beneficiary turns 18.
 After that, the funds could be used for higher education or a first-time home purchase, among other purposes, and taxed at capital gains rates.
 After a beneficiary turns 31, the account would cease to be a MAGA account.